amethon/www/_reflections/journal-appendix.md

 8. While the seafood is baking, roast the vegetables in the oven for 20-25 minutes, or until they are tender and caramelized.

 9. Serve the seafood and vegetables together on a platter, garnished with additional parsley if desired.
-Enjoy!

 ## Marcel's Chocolate Mousse